YosysHQ/yosys/docs/source/using_yosys/bugpoint.rst

 `read_verilog` you will instead have to minimize the input design yourself.
 Check out the instructions for :ref:`using_yosys/bugpoint:minimizing verilog designs` below.

-The commands in ``<load.ys>`` only need to be run once, while those in ``<failure.ys>`` will be run on each iteration of `bugpoint`.
-If you haven't already, following the instructions for :ref:`using_yosys/bugpoint:minimizing scripts` will also help with identifying exactly which commands are needed to produce the failure and which can be safely moved to the loading script.

 .. note::